-Bachelor of Science in Pharmaceutical Sciences
+Careers in Pharmaceutical Sciences

-The BSPS program, as the name suggests, is where students will focus on the scientific aspects of the pharmaceutical and healthcare industry.
-After the core classes required by your school, some of the courses you can expect to take when following this track are organic chemistry, microbiology, anatomy & physiology, calculus, statistics, and of course, pharmacology.
-This is a 4-year program and during your final year you will complete an internship where you will receive hands-on experience, hopefully helping to land you a job after graduation.
+Bachelor of Science in Pharmaceutical Sciences, the BSPS program, is where students will focus on the scientific aspects of the pharmaceutical and healthcare industry.
+After the core classes required by the institute, some of the courses one can expect to take are organic chemistry, microbiology, anatomy & physiology, calculus, statistics, and of course, pharmacology.
+This is a 4-year program and during the final year, the students will complete an internship where they will receive hands-on experience, hopefully helping to land a job after graduation.
 Students of the BSPS program can also qualify to further their education in graduate school for veterinary medicine, dental, and optometry.
 With the BSPS degree, students can focus on a few different careers within the pharmacy and healthcare industry.
 The B.Pharm degree or Bachelor of Pharmacy is a four-year program that lays the foundation to become a pharmacist.
 This gives the option to work as a technician or assistant in a pharmacy.
 Some popular career options include Pharmaceutical Salesperson, Community Pharmacist, and Hospital Pharmacist.

-Master of Science in Pharmaceutical Sciences, or the MSPS degree program focuses even more closely on the science of the industry.
-You can pursue a master’s in pharmacology, a master’s in pharmaceutics and drug delivery systems, a master's in pharmacy, or a master’s in toxicology.
+Master of Science in Pharmaceutical Sciences, or the MSPS degree program, focuses even more closely on the science of the industry.
+One can pursue a master’s in pharmacology, a master’s in pharmaceutics and drug delivery systems, a master's in pharmacy, or a master’s in toxicology.
 The MSPS focuses on the applied research in drug delivery and target audiences, using both medicinal and computational chemistry, pharmaceutics, pharmacokinetics (the movement of drugs within the body), pharmacodynamics (the biochemical and physiological effects of drugs), immunology, and molecular and cell biology.

 Doctor of Pharmacy